iissh/bakabot/README.md

 bakabot comes with a wide variety of commands.
 Below are all the commands that are available.

 ### ` b!lol`
 Displays the Summoner Profile for the user provided.
-Works for most regions.
 The command must be used in the form of `b!lol <region> <summoner>`. <br/>
 <img align="center" src="readme-imgs/b!lol.png" height="500" width="auto"/>
 ### ` b!jail`
+Displays the user's profile picture under jail bars.
+Oh no!
+Looks like they've been jailed!<br/>
 <img align="center" src="readme-imgs/b!jail.png"/>

 ### ` b!meme`
+Displays a random meme. <br/>
 <img align="center" src="readme-imgs/b!meme.png"/>

 ### ` b!love`
 ### ` b!simprate`
 ### ` b!8ball`